Introduction to Database Management System

 Physical database structure

 In this method database is implemented on secondary storage devices.
 This phase explains about base relation, organisation of files and various indexes used for accomplishing data access.
 This type of database design allows database designer to determine how to implement it.
+We provide the best Microsoft case study help to the students for transforming their dream of getting top grades into reality.

 There are various components used in database deigning methods which are as follows :